NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 - Aileen Nielsen, Fellow Law&Tech at ETH Zürich
 - Vahid Niamadpour, PhD-candidate in Linguistics at Leiden University
 - Ola Al Khatib, PhD-candidate in the legal regulation of algorithmic decision-making at Utrecht University

+## Help and Support

+This project is still in its early stages, and the documentation is a work in progress.
+In the meantime, feel free to open an [issue](https://github.com/NGO-Algorithm-Audit/unsupervised-bias-detection/issues), and we'll do our best to assist you.

+## Contributing

+Your contributions are highly encouraged!
+There are many opportunities for potential projects, so please reach out if you'd like to get involved.
+Whether it's code, notebooks, examples, or documentation, every contribution is valuable—so don’t hesitate to jump in.
+To contribute, simply fork the project, make your changes, and submit a pull request.
+We’ll work with you to address any issues and get your code merged into the main branch.